How to make Rochelle salt piezoelectric crystal

 I find a Pyrex measuring cup perfect for this, though I've also used a beaker in the past.
 You'll be heating this container so don't use plastic.
 I use distilled water so that there aren't the additional minerals or chemicals that you'd get in tap water but I haven't heard of anyone else doing this.

 Step 2.
 Get a saucepan that is larger than the container from step 1 and put the container into it.
 Put water in the saucepan.
 Around 1 cm (half and inch) works for me.
-See the series of photos below to see the container in the saucepan.

 Step 3.
 Put the whole thing on a stove and heat it until the water in the saucepan is just simmering.